fonttools/fontbakery/docs/source/developer/writing-profiles.md

 Font Bakery comes with a set of checks that can be included into such a custom profile according to the requirements of the author.
 These checks are mainly organized in profile modules named after OpenType tables and can be found at [`fontbakery.profiles.*`](https://github.com/googlefonts/fontbakery/blob/master/Lib/fontbakery/profiles).
 Naturally, when you are deciding to include a profile or just a single check into your custom profile, sooner or later you'll have to review it.
 Questions, remarks, improvements, additions, **more documentation** etc. are all welcome contributions.
 Please use our [issue tracker](https://github.com/googlefonts/fontbakery/issues) to contact us or send **pull requests**.

-A Font Bakery Specification (an instance of the type `fontbakery.checkrunner.Spec`) is a container for the checks you want to run on your files.
+A Font Bakery Profile (an instance of the type `fontbakery.checkrunner.Profile`) is a container for the checks you want to run on your files.
 Usually a profile lives inside of a python module: one module contains one profile.
 You can either use one of the profiles that come with Font Bakery directly, located in [`fontbakery.profiles.*`](https://github.com/googlefonts/fontbakery/blob/master/Lib/fontbakery/profiles) or you can create a custom profile by writing your own checks and then optionally adding a selection of the other checks offered by Font Bakery.

 [`fontbakery.profiles.googlefonts`](https://github.com/googlefonts/fontbakery/blob/master/Lib/fontbakery/profiles/googlefonts.py) is a custom profile and can be an interesting piece of code to inspect for some inspiration.